wolfvanman/CurserBusinessAppIFA/docs/admin-manual.md

 ## Support

-If you encounter any issues or have questions about the Financial Advisor Portal, please contact technical support at phil@arthurbrowns.co.uk.
+If you encounter any issues or have questions about the CurserBusinessAppIFA, please contact technical support at phil@arthurbrowns.co.uk.